kvark/kvark.github.io/_posts/2018-01-23-wr-capture-infra.markdown

 ## Usage

+Wrench serves a thin player for captured content.
 Captures can be replayed with `wrench load <path>` command.
-The loading will automatically figure out if it's a `SCENE` level capture of a `FRAME` level.
+The loading will automatically figure out if it's a `SCENE` level capture (in which case it will take a few seconds) or a `FRAME` level (taking whole 5-10 seconds).
 In the latter case, no scene is going to be re-build, and Wrench will just show directly what is being captured, freezing the nasty flickering bugs and glitches in place for careful investigation.

 Captured RON files are fully readable and editable by the user.
 When linking to WebRender directly, one can enable "png" feature to get the image contents saved as PNGs, where applicable, for cleaner inspection.